abelsquidhead/MobileDevOpsWithMSStack/README.md

 5. Need to collect telemetry from devices

 Visual Studio Mobile Center addresses all of these issues and with a couple of clicks, you can build out your entire DevOps pipeline.
-Continuous Integration, Continuous Testing, Continous Deliver, Continuous Learning.
+Continuous Integration, Continuous Testing, Continous Delivery, Continuous Learning.
 You also have an integrated set of dashboards with everything you need for your mobile app in one easy to consume place

 ### Key Takeaways

-1. Microsoft has products and services that give you that full DevOps coverage.
+1. Microsoft has products and services that give you that full mobile DevOps coverage.
 VSTS for build and release orchestrations.
 Xamarin Test Cloud for automated UI testing on over 2000 physical devices.
 Hockey App for deployment to alpha/beta testers, crash analytics and user telemetry.

-2. This is spread across 3 serices requiring the user to go to three seperate product pages to see what's going on with one mobile app.
+2. This is spread across 3 services requiring the user to go to three seperate product pages to see what's going on with one mobile app.
 Wouldn't it be great to have a single place to see all of this?
-    And of course, we do.
+Actually, we do have this.
 Visual Studio Mobile Center.
 Visual Studio Mobile Center is a mobile centric lens on top of Visual Studio Team Services.
 Visual Studio Mobile Center is your mission control center for your mobile app.

 2. Visual Studio Mobile Center simplifies the enter DevOps pipeline for mobile apps.
 With a couple of clicks, you can set up Continuous Integration,